 Punishment Park is an extraordinary work.
 As you sit watching the opening scenes where the narrator is describing a fictional near-future scenario, what is being portrayed proves so alarmingly a prediction of how the future turned out that they could be describing America anytime in the 00s.
 The film talks about the prisoners being held and sentenced under the McCarran Act (an actual piece of US legislation, now repealed) that allows for the suspension of civil liberties, habeas corpus and Fifth Amendment rights; nowadays it is called the Patriot Act and the setting could just as easily be Guantanamo Bay instead of the middle of the Mojave Desert.
 In fact, there are frequent times you have to shake yourself and realise that the film was made in 1971, not the mid-00s, so much so has its vision of a police state invisibly crept into modern America.
 About the only difference is that the prisoners are Vietnam protestors rather than Islamic militants.
 And so far, the US government has yet to come up with a system whereby Guantanamo prisoners could earn their freedom by making a fifty mile run through the desert while being shot at by law enforcement officials Abu Ghraib did come close to the general idea, although in the reality there the prison authorities did not even bother with the illusion of allowing prisoners to make a bid for their freedom.

 It is amazing how much Punishment Park has had an influence on modern films.
-The basic scenario of people being allowed to fight to the death for their freedom while usually watched by tv cameras has been adopted by numerous other films since such as The Prize of Peril (1982), Turkey Shoot (1983), The Running Man (1987), Battle Royale (2000), Series 7: The Contenders (2001), The Condemned (2007), Death Race (2008), Gamer (2009) and The Hunger Games (2012).
+The basic scenario of people being allowed to fight to the death for their freedom while usually watched by tv cameras has been adopted by numerous other films since such as The Prize of Peril (1982), Turkey Shoot (1983), The Running Man (1987), Battle Royale (2000), Series 7: The Contenders (2001), The Condemned (2007), Death Race (2008), Gamer (2009), The Hunger Games (2012) and Turkey Shoot (2014).
 It may well be that Peter Watkins drew the basic premise from the classic The Most Dangerous Game (1932) about a man and woman stranded on a desert island where they are hunted by a bored Russian aristocrat who gives them the opportunity to win their lives by fleeing through the jungle and fighting with their bare hands.
 Some inspiration may also have been taken from the satirical Italian science-fiction film The Tenth Victim (1965) where contestants can win prizes by killing one another on camera.

 It is interesting to compare Punishment Park to these modern equivalents.
 If it were made today, Punishment Park would almost certainly be pitched as an action film and the emphasis placed on the survival of the various prisoners in the desert with numerous scenes pumped up to show them having to fight for their lives against those hunting them.
 You can argue that the action movie never existed as an entity back in 1971 and so Punishment Park did not have this to draw on.
 Certainly, Peter Watkins does not seem interested in traditional story arcs of heroism, struggle and triumph.
 A classical action film almost always follows a clearcut hero/heroine but here, for example, the characters only seem an aggregate group of talking heads, rarely individuals.